Launch status:

 Commercial qualification notes

-Commercial epoxy flooring requests need cleaner intake than garage jobs because the project fit depends on access, downtime, floor prep, and whether the space is active during business hours.
+Commercial epoxy flooring leads need cleaner intake than garage jobs because the job value depends on access, downtime, floor prep, and whether the space is active during business hours.

 • Property type: shop, showroom, retail, warehouse, or service bay